-- Select great images – too many people underestimate the impact of great imagery to get across a message… whether it's an infographic (like this article), diagram, tells a story, etc.
+- Select great images – too many people underestimate the impact of great imagery to get across a message… whether it’s an infographic (as in this article), a diagram, tells a story, etc.

-- Compress your images – they load will faster while maintaining their quality (we recommend Kraken and it has a great WordPress plugin)
+- Compress your images – they load will faster while maintaining their quality (we recommend Imagify and it has a great WordPress plugin)

 - Optimize your image file names – use descriptive keywords relevant to the image and use dashes (not underscores) between words.